At a Glance

 Selecting the Results tab will reveal the summary of your results as well as the individual tasks.
 This includes correct and incorrect answers, paths taken, and average time on task.
 You are also able to export this data as a .csv or .xls file.

-You can also view results for individual participants by selecting the participants tab:
+You can also view results for individual contributors by selecting the contributors tab:

 Need more information?
 Read these related articles.